Despite turning mainstream from being esoteric, this is one of those functions that have been adopted widely but have varying success levels.

-Only when you implement the marketing automation / campaign management platform from your marketing processes perspective, you will be able to achieve velocity.
+Only when you implement the marketing automation / marketing campaign management tools from your marketing processes perspective, you will be able to achieve velocity.

 There are several factors that determine its success.
 Given below are some of the questions for which you need to have answers that would ensure you achieve the intended velocity.